cj-mills/UnityTextureReaderD3D11-Plugin/README.md

 # UnityTextureReaderD3D11-Plugin

-This repository contains the Visual Studio project for the UnityTextureReaderD3D11 plugin, a native plugin for Unity that enables efficient access to pixel data from Direct3D11 textures in Unity.
+This repository contains the source code for the UnityTextureReaderD3D11 plugin, a native plugin for Unity that enables efficient pixel data reading from Direct3D11 textures.

 ## Overview